Lake Charles Symphony

 In the fall of 1954, four faculty members joined the Music Department of McNeese State College.
 Two of these were destined to become conductors of the Lake Charles Civic Symphony Orchestra: B. Warren Signor and Dr. George R. Marshall.
 The time had arrived to rebuild the symphony.

 Today, with the strong foundation provided by the Junior League and the continued support of this community, the Lake Charles Symphony is committed to enhancing the cultural life of Southwest Louisiana through performances of the highest quality.
-The Symphony performs in the Rosa Hart Theatre of the Lake Charles Civic Center, which seats 2,000 people.
+The Symphony performs in the Rosa Hart Theatre at the Lake Charles Event Center, Tritico Theater on McNeese Campus, and various venues across the Lake Area.

 The Symphony’s business office is located in the newly renovated Central School Arts and Humanities Center.